Accessibility Statement

 The kerbs will be replaced with lower units and slanted kerbs to each side of the crossing for the new construction.
 For an existing crossing, this will be extended where appropriate.
 The crossing will be excavated and rebuilt to protect all underground utility apparatus from any damage.
 If the proposed crossing is for the use of Heavy Goods Vehicles, then a commercial crossing is required and notification of this is required prior to the quotation stage.

-You can pay for the quotation fee and any outstanding monies on line here
+Click here to pay for the quotation fee and any outstanding charges.

 Once full payment has been cleared and your driveway construction is complete, your crossing will be added to the works programme.
 Wherever possible we aim to complete crossings within 28 working days from receipt of payment.